-PlumbingVoid™ System is recognized by engineers as the best option for isolating pipes under slabs from damage caused by expansive soils.
-We continue to work with the design community to develop the system that is best suited to their needs on individual projects.
+PlumbingVoid™ is recognized by engineers as the best system for isolating pipes under slabs from damage caused by expansive soils.
+We continue to work with the design community to develop systems that are best suited to their needs on individual projects.

 Plumbing Specifications CLICK HERE